 Python3.6 or higher and the corresponding pip are assumed to be available.

 sudo apt-get update sudo apt-get install build-essential git

-The following assumes the latest Raspbian Buster lite image.
+The following assumes the latest Raspbian Buster lite image from at least September 2019.
 This image comes with python3.7 preinstalled, making it easy to get freqtrade up and running.

 Tested using a Raspberry Pi 3 with the Raspbian Buster lite image, all updates applied.

 sudo apt-get install python3-venv libatlas-base-dev git clone https://github.com/freqtrade/freqtrade.git cd freqtrade bash setup.sh -i

 Depending on your internet speed and the Raspberry Pi version, installation can take multiple hours to complete.

 The above does not install hyperopt dependencies.
 To install these, please use

 python3 -m pip install -e .[hyperopt].

 We do not advise to run hyperopt on a Raspberry Pi, since this is a very resource-heavy operation, which should be done on powerful machine.